AFUE: (Annual fuel Utilization Efficiency) An official heat source measurement rating for fireplaces and wall heaters

 Bellows: These are triangular shaped bags on a wooden frame with a nozzle at one end and two handles at the other end.
 They are used to aid combustion in wood burning fireplaces by pumping air into the flames.

 BTUs: This is an abbreviation of British Thermal Units.
-It is a measurement used to describe the heating capacity of the fireplace or stove and is calculated according to how much heating is required to raise the temperature of one pound of water by one degree Fahrenheit.
-This same method is used to measure the cooling capacity of air conditioners.
-Also used to calculate gas line size.
+It is a measurement used to describe the heating capacity of the fireplace or stove and is calculated according to how much heating s required to raise the temperature of one pound of water by one degree Fahrenheit.
+It is also used to calculate gas line size.